Transdev: History

-The group was formed by the merger of Veolia Transport and Transdev on 3 April 2011.
+Transdev was formed through the merger of Veolia Transport and Transdev on 3 April 2011.
 Veolia Environnement and Caisse des Dépôts et Consignations (CDC) had 50% shareholdings.
 It was initially planned for the company to be sold by an initial public offering, potentially accompanied by a rebranding, within 12 months of the merger.

 On 6 December 2011, Veolia Environment, seeking to reduce debt and focus on its core businesses of water, waste and energy, announced a €5 bn divestment program over 2012/13 that would include a sale of its share in Veolia Transdev within two years.
-At the time of the announcement, Veolia Transdev declared its intention to concentrate on four main markets (France, the Netherlands, Germany, United States), to develop UK, Asia and Australia and to divest from other countries and other activities amounting to about 9–10% of global revenue in 2012/13.
+At the time of the announcement, Veolia Transdev declared its intention to concentrate on four main markets (France, the Netherlands, Germany, and the United States), to develop its presence in the United Kingdom, Asia and Australia and to divest from other countries and other activities amounting to about 9–10% of global revenue in 2012/13.
 After this announcement, the Caisse des Dépôts et Consignations, for its part, officially reiterated its commitment to Veolia Transdev and its continued support as a shareholder to the group's development.

-In early 2012, it was reported that Cube Infrastructure, a fund controlled by the French bank Natixis (Groupe BPCE), was likely to acquire about half of Veolia's stake in Transdev.
+During early 2012, it was reported that Cube Infrastructure, a fund controlled by the French bank Natixis (Groupe BPCE), was likely to acquire about half of Veolia's stake in Transdev.
 The Caisse des Dépôts would take over the other half.
-This was later changed in October 2012 to Caisse des Dépôts acquiring 10% of the shares from Veolia.
-This however was not implemented.
+In October 2012, this was later changed to Caisse des Dépôts acquiring 10% of the shares from Veolia.
+However, this reported acquisition was not implemented.
 Following the sale of Transdev subsidiary SNCM in late 2015, CDC and Veolia continued talks about selling Veolia's stake in the joint venture.
 In December 2016, CDC finally bought 20% shares from Veolia.
 As a result, Veolia's share became 30% while CDC's share became 70%.

 In October 2018, Veolia announced its intention to sell its remaining 30% shareholding to the Rethmann Group.
-The transaction was completed in January 2019, with Rethmann increasing its shareholding to 34% by adding its Rhenus Veniro subsidiary to the Transdev portfolio.
+The transaction was completed during January 2019, with Rethmann increasing its shareholding to 34% by adding its Rhenus Veniro subsidiary to the Transdev portfolio.

+In December 2024, it was announced that Rethmann Group planned to increase its shareholding to 66% with Caisse des Dépôts et Consignations' to reduce its to 34%.